 BLOCK FOUR: 2:45 – 3:45

-2. Querypalooza, taught by Eve Porinchak.
-In this interactive workshop, you will learn query letter Dos and Don’ts, how to write a compelling longline, synopsis, and bio, and put all the pieces together to create a concise and killer query that will leave agents and editors salivating to read your entire manuscript.
-Bring your query in case Eve has time to do live critiques.
+2. The Return of Querypalooza! taught by Eve Porinchak.
+Back by popular demand, this interactive workshop will teach query letter Dos and Don’ts; how to write a compelling logline, synopsis, and bio; and put all the pieces together to create a concise and killer query that will leave agents and editors salivating to read your entire manuscript.
+Bring your query so Eve can do live critiques.

 BLOCK FIVE: 4:00 – 5:00

 1. Make Your First Five Pages Agent Ready, taught by Tara Gilbert.
 You have five pages to impress an agent–make them count.
 It takes a few paragraphs for an agent to know if they connect with the writing of a manuscript, and you have five pages to convince them they want to see more.
 We will take a look at what makes a great opening, what you need to successfully grab a reader’s attention, and how to leave them wanting more after five pages.

 2. Writing For Kids and Teens, taught by Sarah Enni.
 What is the difference between writing for adults, and writing for teens?
 We’ll go over some theories, and discuss how you as a writer can achieve the right voice, tone, and balance of action and character to make your work for kids and teens sing.

 3. Five Ways to Build your Author Platform, taught by Kerrie Flanagan.
 Whether you’re writing novels or are trying to position yourself as an expert for your nonfiction books, a strong author platform allows you to reach a large audience.
 The challenge for many writers is they feel overwhelmed and don’t know how to begin constructing that platform.
 This workshop alleviates that stress by sharing five different ways to build an effective author platform, allowing you to choose the routes that best match your personality and experiences.